Because it accepts that Deity is ultimately mystery...

 ---Hindu

-Maha Devi Shakti (Great Goddess), Lakshmi (Goddess), Krishna (God) and Radha
+Maha Devi Shakti (Great Goddess), Devi Lakshmi (Goddess), Deva Krishna (God) and

 (Goddess), Maha Devi Durga (Great Goddess), and Maha Deva Shiva (Great God)]